Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-U.S. average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage insurance.
-Comprehensive costs on average $306 each year, collision costs $506, and liability costs $398.
-Liability-only insurance costs as little as $460 a year, with high-risk driver insurance costing around $2,950.
-16-year-old drivers pay the highest rates at $5,078 a year or more.
+The average insurance prices for a Chevrolet Suburban are $1,368 every 12 months for full coverage insurance.
+Comprehensive costs an estimated $306, collision costs $506, and liability costs $398.
+Liability-only coverage costs as little as $460 a year, with high-risk coverage costing around $2,950.
+Teenage drivers cost the most to insure at $5,078 a year or more.

 Average premium for full coverage: $1,368

-Includes $500 physical damage deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 states and Suburban models.
+Includes $500 physical damage insurance deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Prices are averaged for all 50 states and for all Suburban models.

-Using a 40-year-old driver as an example, Chevrolet Suburban insurance prices go from as low as $460 for just the minimum liability insurance to a high rate of $2,950 for a driver that may need high-risk insurance.
+For the average driver, Chevrolet Suburban insurance rates go from the cheapest price of $460 for just liability insurance to the much higher price of $2,950 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.